IntersectAustralia/dc21-doc/README.md

 DIVER  is a Ruby on Rails (3.2) application for the management of environmental data, predominantly time-series from Campbell Scientific Loggers, but also for NETCDF, NCML format data and any general purpose data.

+### Launching an instance of DIVER on the NeCTAR Research Cloud
+[Here](http://www.intersect.org.au/content/launchpod) is a description of how to launch a trial instance of DIVER on the NeCTAR research cloud using Intersect's Launchpod.

+### Licence Information
+The DIVER code is licensed under the GNU GPL v3 license - see [LICENSE.txt](https://github.com/IntersectAustralia/dc21/blob/master/LICENSE.txt).

 ### Versions
 The following provides links to the respective repositories for each version.
 The version documents contain the release notes and the user manual.